|

 187. reference

-the act of referring or consulting
+the act of consulting

 Provide a reference information system and service to improve communication between everyone (e.g., people, groups, organizations, cultures, nations) and computers.